Enoarch/POPs-Light/README.md

 A light version of POPs Jquery plugin
 You can use this plugin to create custom popups

+## Downloads

+You have to download POPsLight.js and POPsLight.css (and jquery, jquery UI)

 ## Usage

-To use it, it's easy :
+To use it, it's easy !
   In the HTML code :
   ```html
     <div id='launcher'> Click me to Show popup</div>